Revenge In Kind

 Making Revenge In Kind was a thrill ride—a roller coaster of hilarious, boisterous highs and nail-biting, cry-in-your-beer lows.
 Those who want to make a movie themselves may glean ideas from this history; others may find it entertaining.
 But before we can dig into the saga of making the movie, it is important to lay out how it all began, which was with a series of personal misfortunes and missteps.

-Now available on Amazon in paperback and e-book.
+Filming An Indie is available on Amazon in paperback and e-book.